miriti/openfl-aseprite/README.md

 ## Usage

-The main class of the library (`ase.AsepriteSprite`) extends `openfl.display.Sprite` so you can use it just like any other OpenFL sprite.
+The main class of the library (`aseprite.AsepriteSprite`) extends `openfl.display.Sprite` so you can use it just like any other OpenFL sprite.

 To create an `AsepriteSprite` pass `Bytes` of an .ase/.aseprite file to its constructor: